Probabilistic Computers for Neural Quantum States: Abstract

 \section{Abstract}

 Neural quantum states efficiently represent many-body wavefunctions with neural networks, but the cost of Monte Carlo sampling limits their scaling to large system sizes.
 Here we address this challenge by combining sparse Boltzmann machine architectures with probabilistic computing hardware.
 We implement a probabilistic computer on field-programmable gate arrays (FPGAs) and use it as a fast sampler for energy-based neural quantum states.
 For the two-dimensional transverse-field Ising model at criticality, we obtain accurate ground-state energies for lattices up to 80$\times$80 (6400 spins) using a custom multi-FPGA cluster.
 Furthermore, we introduce a dual-sampling algorithm to train deep Boltzmann machines, replacing intractable marginalization with conditional sampling over auxiliary layers.
 This enables the training of sparse deep models and improves parameter efficiency relative to shallow networks.
-Using this algorithm, we train deep Boltzmann machines for a system with $35 \times 35$ (1225 spins).
+We further implement this algorithm on a single FPGA, demonstrating the training of deep Boltzmann machines for systems as large as $30 \times 30$ (900 spins).
 Together, these results demonstrate that probabilistic hardware can overcome the sampling bottleneck in variational simulation of quantum many-body systems, opening a path to larger system sizes and deeper variational architectures.

 \twocolumngrid